TOAST-DOCS/Face-Recognition/zh/api-guide.md

 </details>

-* Requested using the next-token contained in the "Group list response body data"
+* Requested using the next-token contained in the 'Group list response body data'

 <details>